TheOdinProject/curriculum/nodeJS/express-basics/Express-Lesson-4.md

 This lesson is a fun one!
 In this one you'll be setting up several views, and you'll be able to start to see your Application come together.
 We'll finally get to see our data showing up in the browser!
 This is a long lesson that is broken up into several sub-lessons so make sure you click through to see them all.

+### Learning Outcomes
+By the end of this lesson, you should be able to do the following:

 ### Assignment

 <div class="lesson-content__panel" markdown="1">